Viola-Siemens/CME-Suck-My-Duck/README.md

 ### \<type\>

-Currently, we only support three containers: `List`, `Set`, `Map`.
+Currently, we only support four containers: `List`, `Set`, `Map`, and `Int2ObjectMap` if library "it.unimi.dsi.fastutil" is installed.
 This argument indicates the type of monitored container.

 ### \<phase\>